Course catalog may be viewed here

 ASTRON 321 Observational Astrophysics

 Geometric optics applied to the design of optical and X-ray telescopes; diffraction and the Airy disk; radio and optical interferometry and aperture synthesis; adaptive optics; recent developments in detector technology; quantum and thermal noise in astronomy.
 Includes independent research projects using the CCD camera and 18-inch refractor in Dearborn Observatory.
 Offered alternate years.
-Prerequisite: ASTRON 220.
+Prerequisite: ASTRON 220-1 or 220-2.

 ASTRON 325 Stellar Astrophysics

 Physics of stellar interiors, stellar atmospheres, and star formation.
 Specific topics covered include: simple stellar models, nuclear energy generation, overview of evolutionary phases, white dwarfs, neutron stars, interstellar gas and dust grains, gravitational collapse.
-Prerequisite: ASTRON 220.
+Prerequisite: ASTRON 220-1 or 220-2.

 ASTRON 329 Extragalactic Astrophysics and Cosmology

 Big bang cosmology, thermal history of the Universe, primordial nucleosynthesis, microwave background, dark matter, large scale structure, galaxy formation, spiral and elliptical galaxies, groups and clusters of galaxies.
-Prerequisite: ASTRON 220.
+Prerequisite: ASTRON 220-1 or 220-2, or permission of instructor.

 ASTRON 331 Astrophysics (ISP)